schwaa/pptxcreator/memory-bank/techContext.md

 openai>=1.3.0         # For OpenRouter API client
 python-dotenv>=1.0.0
-pydantic>=2.0.0       # For data modeling and validation pydantic-ai           # For Pydantic model validation with LLM client (exact package name and version TBD)
+pydantic>=2.0.0       # For data modeling and validation
+# pydantic-ai           # For Pydantic model validation with LLM client (not used)
 # Pillow might be added if image generation/manipulation becomes more direct
 # requests is a transitive dependency of openai, or can be used directly
 ```